TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 15/1 Corinthians 15.12.md

 ---

-Now if Christ is preached that he hath been raised from the dead, how say some among you that there is no resurrection of the dead?
+Now if Christ is preached, that he has been raised from the dead, how do some among you say that there is no resurrection of the dead?